0

 The only extant remains of the Garden Palace are its carved Sydney sandstone gateposts and wrought iron gates, located on the Macquarie Street entrance to the Royal Botanical Garden.
 A 1940s-era sunken garden and fountain featuring a statue of Cupid marks the former location of the Palace's dome.
 Few artefacts from the International Exhibition survived the fire, one of which is a carved graphite statue of an elephant, from Ceylon, now in the collection of the Powerhouse Museum.
 An 1878 Bechstein concert grand piano, that had won the musical instrument first prize at the Exhibition, but had luckily been removed from the Garden Palace prior to the fire, is also held by the Powerhouse.

-Text imported from Wikipedia article "Garden Palace" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Garden Palace" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants